Lewes: Demography

 In 2001 the service industries were by far the biggest employers in Lewes: over 60% of the population working in that sector.
 A little over 10% are employed in manufacturing, mostly in the smaller industrial units.

 The town is a net daytime exporter of employees with a significant community working in London and Brighton whilst it draws in employees of the numerous local government and public service functions on which its local economy is strongly dependent.

 An important part of the town's economy is based on tourism, because of the town's many historic attractions and its location.

 As referenced in the governance section, the town is also where three tiers of local government have their headquarters, and the head office of Sussex Police is also in Lewes.

 Lewes Bonfire

 The town's most important annual event is the Lewes Bonfire celebrations on 5 November, Guy Fawkes Night.
-In Lewes this event not only marks the date of the uncovering of the Gunpowder Plot in 1605, but also commemorates the memory of the seventeen Protestant martyrs burnt at the stake for their faith during the Marian Persecutions.
+In Lewes this event not only marks the date of the uncovering of the Gunpowder Plot in 1605, but also commemorates the memory of the seventeen Lewes Martyrs, Protestants burnt at the stake for their faith during the Marian Persecutions.
 The celebrations, which controversially involve burning an effigy of Pope Paul V, who was pope during the Gunpowder Plot, are the largest and most famous Bonfire Night celebrations in the country.